 - Select Probe Options and set the required parameters for the probe and display combination, including Probe Matching if used

 (Specific information on using the i1D3 can be found on the associated i1Display Pro OEM page.)

-- Set Extra Delay Time if the display requires settling time between patch changes - WOLEDs for example - or if there is a noticeable delay in the patch changes on the displays with respect to the patch window within ColourSpace - a delay in the signal path
+- Set Extra Delay Time if the display requires settling time between patch changes - (W)OLEDs and FALD displays for example - or if there is a noticeable delay in the patch changes on the display with respect to the patch window within ColourSpace

 (The Auto button can be used to set the Extra Delay automatically)

 - If not set already, the target Min and Max Y values for the display can be set manually from within the Settings menu

 The Min & Max Y values do not need to be set at this point - as they can be changed at any time - but they set the Target Values, and are the basis for the reported Y accuracy during measurements, and so will affect the reported Delta-E values when performing Manual Measurements.